 2. You suspect you are leaking revenue

 Revenue leakage is what happens when companies unintentionally leave money on the table.
 It doesn't take a finance expert to know that this is not desirable.
-There are several common contributors to revenue leakage that a billing system can help flag or eliminate all together.
+There are several common contributors to revenue leakage that a billing system can help flag or eliminate altogether.
 These leaks are often the result of either under-billing customers for the products and services they have used or failing to bill them together which occurs when you bill manually or use legacy billing systems.
 Other contributors to revenue leakage may be from unpaid or well overdue invoices, data entry errors, incorrect subscription databases, to name a few.
 These errors and inefficiencies associated with manual billing can quickly add up and take a toll on your business.

 Companies that move from spreadsheets and manual entry to a SaaS Billing solution that automates billing processes allow them to eliminate revenue leakage and realize benefits within months rather than years.
 Revenue leakage, no matter how big or small, is a problem that indicates that your billing solution needs an upgrade.